Berliner Debatte Initial

 You can download our general guidelines for articles in journals and the citation style for Berliner Debatte Initial here:

-Please see our self-archiving rules and guidelines for the use of PDF reprints here:
+Please see our information on copyright, self-archiving rules and guidelines for the use of PDF reprints here:

 For our publication ethics statement have a look here: